daemyn/dwarf-rs/readme.md

 - [ ] **Graceful shutdown**: Handle termination signals (e.g., `SIGTERM`) to ensure resources like database connections are cleaned up properly.
 - [ ] **API versioning**: Introduce API versioning to maintain backward compatibility for future updates.

-This checklist serves as a roadmap for enhancing the reliability, performance, and usability of the Dwarf-URL project.
+This checklist serves as a roadmap for enhancing the reliability, performance, and usability of the dwarf-rs project.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.